Thursday, February 28, 2019

 Remove and transfer croutons to a plate and set aside.

-Meanwhile, place the egg yolks, anchovy fillets, garlic, vinegar, lemon juice, Dijon, and Worcestershire sauce in a food processor or blender.
+Meanwhile, place the egg yolk, anchovy fillets, garlic, vinegar, lemon juice, and Dijon in a food processor or blender.

 Place Romaine in a large salad bowl.

-Drizzle some of the dressing over lettuce and toss to combine.
+Stir dressing and drizzle some over lettuce and toss to combine.

 Season to taste with salt and pepper.